astrowonk/mastodon_archive_reader/README.md

 The database holds two tables and one view:

 * `search_data`.
 This is a virtual table created with FTS5 that allows for full text search of your posts.
 * `full_data`.
 This is every column from the archive that contains an `object_id`
 * `combined`.
-This is a view that combines the two tables above on extracted integer post id column
+This is a view that combines the two tables above on extracted integer. post id column

 Creating the sqlite database requires pandas and [html2text](https://pypi.org/project/html2text/).